Places that Help: New Jersey

 Youth Helpline, with website and anonymous message board.
 Hotline is available 24/7 365 days a year.
 The hotline can address issues such as bullying, dating and relationships, eating disorders/body image, health, LGBTQI, mental health, sex and sexuality, substance use and abuse.
 Anonymity and confidentiality are assured except in life-threatening situations.
 Spanish speaking services are provided.

 Works to end all forms of violence against South Asian women living in the U.S. Manavi provides legal services in three legal clinics per month to low income and/or no income South Asian women who are victims of domestic and sexual violence, trafficking, and stalking.
 The clinic will also assist women with issues such as housing, child custody, public assistance and residency status and other issues as it relates to their needs.
+Manavi also provides peer-supportive counseling services to South Asian women who are victims of all forms violence and will accompany women to various agencies (hospitals, courts, and/or police departments) to offer support and provide translation or interpretation.

 New Jersey Coalition Against Sexual Assault